capdiz/africastalking_elixir/README.md

 AfricasTalkingElixir.Sms.send_sms(options, api_key, env)
 ```

-If in development, you should call the `send_sms/3` function like this:
+If in development, you should call the `send_sms/3` function like:

 ```
 options = [username: "sandbox", to: "+256772******", message: "Omar's comin yo!"]